 A minimum of 60 approved semester credits are required for graduation.
 For specific graduation requirements see "Academic Information" and "Degree Requirements."

-Only courses numbered 1000 or above can be used toward the Associate of Arts, Associate of Science, Associate of Business, Associate of Fine Arts, Associate of Applied Science and Associate Degree in Nursing.
+Only courses numbered 1000 or above can be used toward the Associate of Arts, Associate of Science, Associate of Business, Associate of Fine Arts,

 Welding Certificate